-I’m not schedule to publish a blog post till Friday but this is a bonus post to accompany my talk on ‘Living with Less Plastic’ on the GIY stage at Bloom in the Park 2019 and to celebrate World Environment Day (WED), which is today!
+I’m not schedule to publish an article till Friday but this is a bonus article to accompany my talk on ‘Living with Less Plastic’ on the GIY stage at Bloom in the Park 2019 and to celebrate World Environment Day (WED), which is today!

 It’s been a whirlwind of a week, one that included an interview on WLR radio about plastic packaging, my talks at Bloom and a photo session with a photographer of the Irish Times to go with a pieces in their magazine about buying pre-owned goods.

 Firstly welcome to all the new followers to the Facebook Page, Instagram Account and blog.
 I hope you find the content useful and inspiring.
 Feel feel to contact me if there’s any specific advise you’re in need of.
 So without further ado lets dive into the content of my ‘Living with Less Plastic’ talk

 Nothing mentioned in this article has been sponsored.
 It’s all just my own personal opinion.
 If you like your sources to remain independent then please;

 buy me a coffee on Ko-fi, or

 Why do we need to reduce our use of plastic?

 Every time something is made and transported we use up valuable resources and burn fossil fuels to provide energy.
 Burning fossil fuel puts carbon in the atmosphere which increases the temperature of the earth.
 This causes desert areas on the planet to enlarge and the polar ice-caps melt which flood into the sea increasing sea levels.
 Similarly warm water expands so as the sea gets warmer it gets bigger it engulfs more land.
 So between rising sea levels, enlarged areas of desert and a growing human population we’re heading towards more people having less land to live and grow our food on.